-Sling TV founding CEO Robert Lynch is Pandora’s new president and CEO
+Sling TV founding CEO Roger Lynch is Pandora’s new president and CEO

 Security researcher Marcus Hutchins pleads not guilty, returns to Twitter

-Pandora announced today it has appointed Robert Lynch as its new president and CEO.
+Pandora announced today it has appointed Roger Lynch as its new president and CEO.

-Lynch was the founding CEO of Dish’s Sling TV, previous to the move.
+Lynch was the founding CEO of Dish’s Sling TV previous to the move.
 He will also become a member of Pandora’s board of directors, along with Snap Inc.’s Michael Lynton.

 Naveen Chopra was serving as Pandora’s interim CEO after Tim Westergren, Pandora’s former CEO, announced he was stepping down from all official positions.

-Note: *An earlier version of this article mistakenly mentioned Robert Lynch in the headline as the new CEO of Pandora.
-It is Roger Lynch.
-We regret the error.Featured Image: Sling TV